-- to respond to any query that you may submit to us;
+- To respond to any query that you may submit to us pre-contract stage;

-- to manage our relationship with you (and/or your business), including by maintaining databases of customers and other third parties for administration, accounting and relationship management purposes;
+- To manage our relationship with you (and/or your business), including by maintaining databases of customers and other third parties for administration and relationship management purposes;

-- where we need to comply with a legal or regulatory obligation (for example keeping invoice information for HMRC requirements and other details to comply with statutory issues such as complaints or potential litigation claims);
+- Where we need to comply with a legal or regulatory obligation (for example keeping invoice information for HMRC requirements and other details to comply with statutory issues such as complaints or potential litigation claims);

 We will rely on the following legal bases under Data Protection Legislation for processing your personal data:

 - Compliance with a legal obligation to which we are subject i.e. Invoices for HMRC;

-We may share your details with third parties instructed by us in accordance with your instructions to enable us to fulfil our contractual obligations to you and/or your clients in the course of business.
+We will share your details with third parties instructed by us to enable us to fulfil our contractual obligations to you and/or your clients in the course of business.
+These include:

 We will not sell your information.

-We will not store your information for longer than is reasonably necessary or required by law, and/or as needed for the duration of our contractual relationship.
+We will not store your information for longer than is reasonably necessary or required by law.

 Following the completion of any contract between us, we may also need to retain your personal data for legal and regulatory purposes, including

-8. Sending your information outside of the EEA
+- Sending your information outside of the UK

 Data Protection Legislation gives you the right to access information held about you.